mcuntz/mcplot/docs/source/index.rst

    from mcplot import mcPlot

    if __name__ == '__main__':
+       # make instance of mcPlot
        iplot = mcPlot(desc='Test mcPlot',
                       argstr='No argument wanted')
+       # simple test plot with two sinusoidals
        iplot.plot_test()
+       # finish
        iplot.close()

 This script **mcplot_test.py** can be called on the command line.
 Just calling the script opens a standard `Matplotlib`_ plotting window with the test plot.

 .. code-block:: bash